Top of the page

 Circumcision is usually done by a doctor at a clinic, in the hospital, or at an outpatient surgery centre.
 During the procedure:

-If gauze was used, it will probably come off when your baby urinates.
-Follow your doctor's directions about whether to put clean gauze on your baby's penis or to leave gauze off.
+After circumcision, your baby's penis may look red and swollen.
+It may have petroleum jelly and gauze on it.
+The gauze will likely come off when your baby urinates.
+Follow your doctor's directions about whether to put clean gauze back on your baby's penis or to leave the gauze off.
 If you need to remove gauze from the penis, use warm water to soak the gauze and gently loosen it.

-Your son's penis will be checked during routine checkups.
-But it is important to call your doctor if your baby has problems after circumcision.
+Your child's penis will be checked during routine checkups.
+But it's important to call your doctor if your baby has problems after circumcision.

-If a Plastibell device was used for the circumcision, call your doctor if the ring has not fallen off after 10 to 12 days.
+If a plastic ring was used for the circumcision, call your doctor if the ring has not fallen off after 10 to 12 days.